taoensso/telemere/wiki/6-FAQ.md

 > [Babashka](https://github.com/babashka/babashka) is a native Clojure interpreter for scripting with fast startup.

 **No**, not currently - though support should be possible with a little work.
-The current bottleneck is a dependency on [Encore](https://github.com/taoensso/encore), though that could actually be removed (also offering benefits re: library size).
+The current bottleneck is a dependency on [Encore](https://github.com/taoensso/encore), which uses some classes not available in Babashka.
+With some work it should be possible to remove the dependency, and so also reduce library size.

 If there's interest in this, please [upvote](https://github.com/taoensso/roadmap/issues/22) on my open source roadmap.